 - Display logos showing your membership of trade bodies, and join at least one of the merchant accreditation schemes like ISIS or SafeBuy.

 - A photograph of your staff or premises can also do wonders.

 6. Simplify address input

 Asking customers to just type in their postcode when checking out and then using software to look up the full address automatically not only streamlines the process, but also reduces the risk of cart abandonment.
 Because delivery addresses will be more accurate you will definitely reduce costs by having fewer failed deliveries.
 Your follow up mailshots will receive a similar benefit.
-Check out postcode lookup services from Postcode Anywhere who work on a pay-as-you-go basis.
+Check out postcode lookup services from PCA Predict who work on a pay-as-you-go basis.

 7. Give a break on customer registration

 Sometimes obvious points can be missed.
-We all know how annoying it is to have to remember lots of passwords and I resent being made to create another account on a site I'll use once.
+We all know how annoying it is to have to remember lots of passwords, and I resent being made to create another account on a site I'll use once.
 In fact I won't buy from a store that takes this tack, and I am sure I'm not alone.
-People don't know if they'll return to buy again before they complete their first order so why force them to register?
+People don't know if they'll return to buy again before they complete their first order, so why force them to register?
 Give them the option to sign up later.

 8. Understand that "free" can backfire